Bourrelet/P7-Dev-Web-livres/README.md

 # Book Management REST API (Node.js / Express / MongoDB)

-Handmade Backend project by Eva ; featuring a Node.js REST API built with Express, connected to a MongoDB database using Mongoose.
+Handmade Backend project by Eva ; project built from scratch by me and myself, featuring a Node.js REST API built with Express, connected to a MongoDB database using Mongoose.
 This API manages CRUD operations for "Books" and "Users," including image uploads with resizing using Sharp, as well as secure user authentication and registration.

 ## Objectives